 The Coalition for CLIA Waiver Reform is an organization dedicated to improving access to safe and effective diagnostic testing at the point-of-care by reforming the U.S. Food and Drug Administration's CLIA Waiver Program.

-To bring together interested stakeholders from all quarters to press for a return to the principles of FDA's 2001 CLIA Waiver Guidance, which will expand access to CLIA-waived point-of-care testing for the benefit of patients.
+To bring together interested stakeholders from all quarters to press for a return to the principles and precedents, which will expand access to CLIA-waived point-of-care testing for the benefit of patients.